Blog Header Background

 Next comes candidate communication.
 AI recruiting software sends status updates and schedules interviews.
 Candidates stay informed, and recruiters stay focused.

 AI-powered interviews are gaining ground, too.
-Skills tests, coding challenges, and language evaluations all scored automatically.
+Coding challenges, language evaluations, and skills tests are all scored automatically.
 Recruiters only spend time on candidates who have already been vetted.

 AI Video and AI phone interviews are also picking up.
 These tools conduct structured interviews.
 They record responses, and they generate reports.
 Recruiters review a summary instead of sitting through every early-stage call.